Argentina–Chile relations

 Then-Argentine President Alberto Fernández with Chilean President Gabriel Boric in 2022.

 International relations between the Republic of Chile and the Argentine Republic have existed for decades.
 The border between the two countries is the world's third-longest international border, which is 5300 km long and runs from north to south along the Andes mountains.
 Although both countries gained their independence during the South American wars of liberation, during much of the 19th and the 20th century, relations between the countries were tense as a result of disputes over the border in Patagonia.
 Despite this, Chile and Argentina have never been engaged in a war with each other.
 In recent years, relations have improved.
 Argentina and Chile have followed quite different economic policies.
-Chile has signed free trade agreements with countries such as Canada, China, South Korea, and the United States, as well as the European Union, and it's a member of the APEC.
+Chile has signed free trade agreements with countries such as Canada, China, South Korea, and the United States, as well as the European Union, and is a member of APEC.
 Argentina belongs to the Mercosur regional free trade area.
 In April 2018, both countries suspended their membership from the UNASUR.